OPENAIRINTERFACE/openair-spgwu-vpp-tp/README.md

-GTP-U DP based on VPP
+GTP-U UP based on VPP
 =====================

 For main VPP README, skip to the next chapter.

-The GTPDP plugins implements a GTP-U datapath based on 3GPP TS 23.214 and 3GPP TS 29.244 version 14.1.
+The GTP-UP plugins implements a GTP-U user plane based on 3GPP TS 23.214 and 3GPP TS 29.244 version 14.1.

 Note: 3GPP Version 14.2+ changed the binary format of the PFCP protocol.
 The